eliasnorrby/prettier-config/README.md

 This will run a setup script, adding this package to `devDependencies`, populating the "prettier" field in `package.json` and writing some defaults to `.prettierignore`.

-:warning: An existing `.prettierignore` will be overwritten.
+Entries will be appended if a `.prettierignore` already exists.

 ## Manual